-Dehydration can be mild, moderate or severe, so it’s essential it’s caught early.
-Mild dehydration can sometimes be solved by merely offering your dog a drink.
-Moderate to severe dehydration however often need more than plain water to get your dog hydrated and their body back in balance.
+Dehydration can be mild, moderate, or severe, so it’s essential it’s caught early.
+Mild dehydration can sometimes be solved by merely giving your dog a drink.
+However, moderate to severe dehydration often need more than plain water to get your dog hydrated and their bodies back in balance.

-If you suspect your dog is suffering from dehydration there are a couple of ways you can check.
+If you suspect your dog is dehydrated, there are a couple of ways you can check.
 The first is the skin pinch test; gently pinch your dog’s skin between thumb and forefinger.
-Dogs that are well hydrated have skin that springs back quickly into place.
-Whereas in dogs that are dehydrated the skin takes longer to fall-back.
+Well-hydrated dogs have skin that springs back quickly into place.
+Whereas in dehydrated dogs, the skin takes longer to fall back.

-In well-hydrated dogs, the gum will appear white for a second or so and then quickly turn pink again.
-In gums that lack moisture, it takes much longer for the gums to return to their standard colour – also known as capillary refill time.
+In well-hydrated dogs, the gum will appear white for a second or so and quickly turn pink again.
+In gums that lack moisture, it takes much longer for the gums to return to their standard color, known as capillary refill time.

 - Loss of appetite

 - Sunken, dry-looking eyes

 - Loss of skin elasticity